 For several years we have been working to promote a new, citizen-centred approach to the future of our high streets and town centres.
 Julian’s book, How to Save Our Town Centres, will be published by Policy Press in February 2015.

 Why do town centres matter?
 The short answer is that the have been the places at the heart of human interaction ever since human beings started living in urban settlements.
 They are of immense cultural, social and physical importance.
 Yet the last half-century has seen a steady stripping away of the functions that helped to create local communities.

-Town centres are a vital hub of our communities, but many of them have been poorly served for many years by planners, retailers and property owners.
-This section of our site brings together our recent work and thinking on the future of the high street and our vision of what the high street of the future could be.
+This section of our site brings together our recent work and thinking on the future of high streets and town centres, and our vision of what the high street of the future could be.